skylersterling/Kalista/README.md

 Kalista is a state-of-the-art photorealistic model that is extremely consistent in generating high quality outputs.

+This was meant to be a quick experiment on 'simulating' additional training steps by finding the mean values of multiple different checkpoints that were trained on separate datasets.

 To avoid multiple uploads, this model is only hosted on [hugginface](https://huggingface.co/skylersterling/kalista/tree/main) and [civitai]().